BL0CK-X/theblockchainapi-go-wrapper/docs/GetCandyMachineIDResponse.md

 `func (o *GetCandyMachineIDResponse) HasCandyMachineId() bool`

 HasCandyMachineId returns a boolean if a field has been set.

+### GetCandyMachineContractVersion

+`func (o *GetCandyMachineIDResponse) GetCandyMachineContractVersion() string`

+GetCandyMachineContractVersion returns the CandyMachineContractVersion field if non-nil, zero value otherwise.

+### GetCandyMachineContractVersionOk

+`func (o *GetCandyMachineIDResponse) GetCandyMachineContractVersionOk() (*string, bool)`

+GetCandyMachineContractVersionOk returns a tuple with the CandyMachineContractVersion field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetCandyMachineContractVersion

+`func (o *GetCandyMachineIDResponse) SetCandyMachineContractVersion(v string)`

+SetCandyMachineContractVersion sets CandyMachineContractVersion field to given value.

+### HasCandyMachineContractVersion

+`func (o *GetCandyMachineIDResponse) HasCandyMachineContractVersion() bool`

+HasCandyMachineContractVersion returns a boolean if a field has been set.

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)